eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 ## Learning Goals

-- You know how to make basics of making REST API requests with Robot Framework.
+- You grasp the basics of making REST API requests with Robot Framework.

 ## Introduction

 REST API based testing or RPA can be done in multiple different ways in Robot Framework.
-You can of course do this with your own custom library using `requests` or similar, but Robot Framework also has a library for this already:
+You can of course do this with your own custom library using Python's `requests` or similar, but Robot Framework also has a library for this already:
 [RESTinstance](https://asyrjasalo.github.io/RESTinstance/).
 The RESTinstance offers a simple syntax for your REST API based use cases.
-Simple keywords like `Get` and `Post` call the `GET` and `POST` APIs for your website.
+Simple keywords like `Get` and `Post` call the API of your website with `GET` and `POST` requests.

 Another way to do it by using the [`Http`](https://marketsquare.github.io/robotframework-browser/Browser.html#Http) keyword from the Browser library.
-The Browser library API handling is much more limited than RESTinstance, but if you only have some basic requests you want to make, it works just fine.
+While the Browser library API handling is much more limited than RESTinstance, if you only have some basic requests you want to make, it works just fine.

 In the exercises we'll test the REST API of the Bad Flask App.
 The endpoints in the Bad Flask App